USB LAN Connect Operation Guide

 Start Rx

-This sets how the LAN-USB Connect will initiate receiving a file.
+This sets how the USB LAN Connect will initiate receiving a file.
 Some machines require an initial XON to begin the transmission.
 Most machines do not, so the ‘automatic’ setting will work for most machines.

 • Related Articles